luuj/Android-Projects/README.md

 # Android Projects
-Learning how to apply Java to mobile phones and tablets using Android Studio.
+Learning how to apply Java to create mobile phones and tablets using Android Studio.